The types

 How it's spotted

 Inverse: fewer signal commits means a higher score.
-The quietest non-empty graphs score highest.Vampire
+The quietest matching graphs score highest.Vampire

 You do your sharpest work when notifications are asleep and the world stops asking questions.